|1 posts found|

 Below is an explanation of what this means to you as a poster here at MMORPG.com:

-As a Community Manager I subscribe to a fairly lenient policy, which has been instituted in the interest of providing slack to users who sometimes have a lapse of judgment, and given the general hostility on our forums, this can occur more than it would usually be expected, and I understand that.
+As a Community Manager I subscribe to a fairly lenient policy, which has been instituted in the interest of providing slack to users who (understandably) sometimes have a lapse of judgment, and I understand that, especially given how heated things can sometimes get.

-However, some sub-forums are simply getting out of hand, so going forward, behavior that results in infractions against your account in these marked forums will go outside of our base lenient moderation policy in the interest of creating an environment where users should not feel that they need to give pause before posting on our forums.
+However, some sub-forums are simply getting out of hand, so going forward, violations of our Rules of Conduct in these marked forums will be treated outside our base lenient moderation policy in the interest of creating an environment where users should not feel that they need to give pause before posting on our forums.
+In short, this notice is your warning for most offenses (though it is still ultimately up to the moderator's discretion).

 Flaming, trolling, harassment, etc will NOT be tolerated.
 Take care that you respect other users on our forums before you post if you are interested in continuing to post here at MMORPG.com.